 But hostile corporate takeovers were the name of the game during the Reagan-Bush era and in the 11th hour, the financing for the employee group fell through.
 Continental was then handed to Lorenzo on a silver platter while President Reagan did nothing to oppose the deal.
 Upon hearing the news, Alvin L. Feldman committed suicide in his office in Los Angeles.
 Lorenzo was elected to the Board of Directors in November of that year.
 The combined companies resumed operations under the Continental brand.

-Declaring Bankruptcy, a Legal Way of Busting Unions
+The Grinch Declared Bankruptcy, a Legal Way of Busting Unions

 Lorenzo continued his campaign of drastically cutting wages and benefits for employees at Continental, who at that point were earning only a fraction of their past salaries.
 The mechanics’ union went on strike and after 19 months on the picket lines, no agreement had been reached.
 Under Lorenzo, the carrier then declared bankruptcy.